Nvidia GPU – One Platform. Unlimited Data Center Acceleration.

 NVIDIA Tesla is the world’s leading platform for accelerated data centers, deployed by some of the world’s largest supercomputing

 centers and enterprises.
-It combines GPU accelerators, accelerated computing systems, interconnect technologies, development tools, and applications to enable faster scientific discoveries and big data insights.
+It combines GPU accelerators, accelerated computing systems, interconnect technologies, development tools, GPU applications and Compilers, like PGI to enable faster scientific discoveries and big data insights.

 At the heart of the NVIDIA Tesla platform are the massively parallel GPU accelerators that provide dramatically higher throughput for compute‑intensive workloads—without increasing the power budget and physical footprint of data centers.